sncxyz/primes/README.md

 A library for generating primes with a segmented sieve of Eratosthenes.

-Iterators are used so that memory usage is minimal.
+Iterators are used so that memory usage is minimal, and the iterators are lazy.

 ## Examples